Complete your FAFSA as soon after October 1 as possible.

 All borrowers must complete a loan counseling session and Master Promissory Note prior to receiving your first disbursement.
 We suggest you use the electronic entrance counseling on the web at StudentLoans.gov.

-For your convenience, CMC offers you the ability to purchase textbooks using your pending financial aid.
+For your convenience, CMC offers the ability to purchase textbooks using your accepted financial aid.